 Improper construction is a common scaffolding violation.
 Avoid fines and improve scaffold safety by ensuring:

 Safe access to scaffold via fixed ladders

-Proper protection from fall, or falling objects such as guardrails, toeboards, screens, and netting
+Proper protection from a fall, such as guardrails, toeboards, screens, and netting

 Comply with OSHA's Standard by establishing a written respiratory protection program: